mobinmob/void-66-services/conf/void-66-conf.md

-# 66
+﻿# 66

 ## 1. Overview

 > Sixty-six is a collection of system tools built around s6 and s6-rc created to make the implementation and manipulation of service files on your machine easier.
-It is meant to be a toolbox for the declaration, implementation and administration of services where seperate programs can be joined to achieve powerful functionality with small amounts of code.
+It is meant to be a toolbox for the declaration, implementation and administration of services where separate programs can be joined to achieve powerful functionality with small amounts of code.

 [project page](https://web.obarun.org/software/66/v0.6.0.0/)